 The Bleacher Report said the Warriors were seven point favourites over the betting markets, while Sports Illustrated reckoned Oklahoma's "mistakes and bad habits came rushing back at once" as they were overhauled in game six.

-ESPN's fast talking basketball analyst Stephen A Smith was the most strident of all pundits
+fast talking basketball analyst Stephen A Smith was the most strident of all pundits

 Smith said: "They (Oklahoma) are in a world of trouble - it's that simple.
 The chances of them winning game seven are slim to say the least.